HTTP-RPC/Kilo/README.md

 The JavaScript WebRPC client is delivered in a single JavaScript source file named `webrpc.js`.
 It can be downloaded [here](https://github.com/gk-brown/WebRPC/releases).

 ## WebRPCService Class
 As in the Java and Objective-C/Swift versions, the `WebRPCService` class provides an invocation proxy for remote services.
-Internally, it uses an instance of `XMLHttpRequest` to communicate with the server.
+Internally, it uses an instance of `XMLHttpRequest` to communicate with the server, and uses `JSON.parse()` to convert the response to an object.
 Requests are submitted via HTTP POST.

 Service proxies are initialized via the `WebRPCService` constructor, which takes a single `baseURL` argument representing the path to the service.
 Method names are appended to this URL during method execution.